 1. Sketchbook with notes, preliminary drawings for the final, entry ticket from the museum

 3. Two typed copies of your completed proposal form

 4. Materials to begin the making process during class

-For example-computer, preliminary drawings, plexiglass, clay, printmaking paper.
+For example-computer, preliminary drawings, plexiglass, clay, printmaking paper, laser cutting surface.
 Let me know what I can provide for you before Wednesday.
 I will need time to make purchases.